The following topics are discussed:

 latest, i.e. latest release.
 N.B.: This only changes the specified version inside the generated YAML file, it does not ensure that the rest of the YAML is compatible with that version.
 To freeze the YAML version save a copy of the YAML file from the release page and use that copy instead of downloading it each time from

 password-secret: name of the Kubernetes secret containing your password.
+N.B: The Kubernetes secret name must correspond to a name of a file containing your password.
 Example:

 known-peers: comma-separated list of hosts.
 Default: empty.